 The bigger problem for Vazquez Mota, he says, is that she's attached to the current ruling party, and her policies follow in the footsteps of the last two PAN presidents.
 She's pledged to continue Calderon's deadly offensive against the Mexican drug cartels.
 She also says rooting out corruption and government impunity would be top priorities in her administration.
 But over the last 12 years, the PAN has repeatedly said that it's the party to deal with drug violence, unemployment and corruption.

 CRESPO: (Foreign language spoken)

 BEAUBIEN: The last two governments have been PAN, and Crespo says the perception is they haven't accomplished anything.
 He says Vazquez Mota's biggest challenge isn't getting Mexicans to vote for a woman, it's getting Mexicans to believe she can solve the huge problems facing the country.
 Jason Beaubien, NPR News, Mexico City.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.